Query Rewriting for Retrieval-Augmented Large Language Models: Methodology

 \subsubsection{Reinforcement Learning}

-To further fine-tune the rewriter to cater to the LLM reader, we adopt policy gradient reinforcement learning framework.
+To further fine-tune the rewriter to cater to the LLM reader, we adopt a policy gradient reinforcement learning framework.

-\textbf{Task Formulation.} \quad In the context of reinforcement learning, the rewriter optimization is formulated as a Markov Decision Process 5-tuple $\langle\mathcal{S}, \mathcal{A}, P, R, \gamma \rangle$.
-(1) The state space $\mathcal{S}$ is a finite set limited by the vocabulary and the sequence length.
-(2) The action space $\mathcal{A}$ is equals to the vocabulary.
-(3) The transition probability $P$ is determined by the policy network, which is the rewriter model $R_{\theta}$.
-(4) The reward function gives a reward value that depends on the current state.
-The policy gradient is derived from rewards, used as the training objective.
-(5) $\gamma$ denotes the discount factor.
-More specifically, the warm-up rewriter $R_{\theta}$ is the initial policy model $\pi_{0}$.
+\textbf{Task Formulation} \quad In the context of reinforcement learning, the rewriter optimization is formulated as a Markov Decision Process 5-tuple $\langle\mathcal{S}, \mathcal{A}, P, R, \gamma \rangle$. (\romannumeral1) The state space $\mathcal{S}$ is a finite set limited by the vocabulary and the sequence length. (\romannumeral2) The action space $\mathcal{A}$ is equals to the vocabulary. (\romannumeral3) The transition probability $P$ is determined by the policy network, which is the rewriter model $G_{\theta}$. (\romannumeral4) The reward function $R$ gives a reward value that depends on the current state.
+The policy gradient is derived from rewards, used as the training objective. (\romannumeral5) $\gamma$ denotes the discount factor.
+More specifically, the rewriter $G_{\theta}$ after the warm-up is the initial policy model $\pi_{0}$.
 At each step $t$, the action $a_t$ is to generate the next token $\hat{\tilde{x}}_{t}$ based on the observation of the present state, $s_t = [x, \hat{\tilde{x}}_{<t}]$.
-When the generation is stopped by selecting the End-Of-Sentence token, one episode is ended.
-After finishing the retrieval and reading, a reward is computed by evaluating the final output, i.e. the prediction of the reader.
+When the generation is stopped by the End-Of-Sentence token, one episode is ended.
+After finishing the retrieval and reading, a reward is computed by evaluating the final output, i.e., a score for the LLM reader prediction.

-\textbf{Policy Optimization.} \quad We adopt Proximal Policy Optimization (PPO) \cite{schulman2017ppo}, following \cite{Ramamurthy2022IsRL}.
-Maximization of the expectation of the reward is formulated as
+\textbf{Policy Optimization} \quad We adopt Proximal Policy Optimization (PPO) \cite{schulman2017ppo}, following \cite{Ramamurthy2022IsRL}.
+Maximization of the expectation of the reward $R$ is formulated as

-where $\theta^{\prime}$ is the temporarily fixed policy for sampling and $\theta$ is updated.
-A value network $V_{\phi}$ is initialized from the policy network $\pi_{\theta}$.
-The reward is formulated as an advantage function based on the estimation of $V_{\phi}$.
+where $\theta^{\prime}$ is the temporarily fixed policy for sampling and $\theta$ is updated. $A$ denotes the advantage function, which is formulated based on the estimation of value network $V_{\phi}$.
+The value network $V_{\phi}$ is initialized from the policy network $\pi_{0}$.
+The formulation follows Generalized Advantage Estimation (GAE) \cite{schulman2015gae}.